 No. 1 rankings, top 10 finishes in the NCAA Championship, Auburn and Kim Evans all go hand in hand.
 Evans, who has led the Tigers to eight SEC Championships, including three of the last five, has compiled a 2,434-850-42 record as Auburn's head coach while leading the team to 94 top-three finishes in 213 tournaments.

-Included among those is 2009 SEC Golf of the Year Candace Schepperle, who became a four-time All-SEC performer in 2010, along with four-time All-SEC performer and Curtis Cup champion Cydney Clanton.
+Included among those is 2009 SEC Golfer of the Year Candace Schepperle, who became a four-time All-SEC performer in 2010, along with four-time All-SEC performer and Curtis Cup champion Cydney Clanton.

 In 2008, Evans was inducted into the National Golf Coaches Hall of Fame.
 She was also awarded the Horton Smith Award for education by the Dixie Section of the PGA at its 2009 Annual Meeting.

 The Tigers recorded their best NCAA finish in eight years in 2013, moving up from last place after the first day of play to finish the tournament in sixth place.
 Auburn was led by honorable mention All-American Marta Sanz, who tied for 10th individually to become just the ninth Tiger all-time to finish in the top 10 at NCAAs.